elyograg/blankgradle/README.md

 Created this as a quick starting point for new projects so no surgery is required.

+The overall design of this project is for a commandline program.
+If you want to write a server-type program, the shell script will need extensive changes.

 You should run `git grep -i changeme` and `find . | grep -i changeme` after cloning this repository so you can see all the places that will most likely need an adjustment for you to correctly create your own project.
 You should